“Our fathers refused to obey him, but thrust him aside, and in their hearts they turned to Egypt. . .” Acts 7:39

 What attitudes about today or choices in your thinking are keeping you from living fully present today?

 I am learning that a whole-hearted obedience requires a forward-looking faith.
 I am learning to be grateful for the past and all of its lessons, knowing that each find its fulfillment in today’s momentum.
-God is present now, today, this moment.
+God is present now, today: this is His moment.

 We need to walk boldly with God into His calling of the hour.
 That is where our focus should be.

 We serve a God who, healing our past, calls us to participate fully with Him today in His Kingdom work.
-There are no answers or refuge in the past.
-Our security and fulfillment are in God who is ahead of us, leading us now.
+There are few answers or careful refuge in the past.
+Our security and fulfillment are in God alone who is always ahead of us, leading us, calling us forward.

 “Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.”
 Philippians 3:13-14